jubacochran/practical_application_II_starter/README.txt

 This project is my journey for understanding the vehicle data and how many methods I used to answer the main business goals of the project.
+I had to delete some databases due to file limits.
+So I kept the final dabase and removed all others.
 From here please see the 'prompt_II.ipynb' for more business related information.